-AppleCare Plus, which is the service we'll be primarily talking about in this article (we explain the differences further down), covers accidental damage.
-So if you drop your iPhone, or your iPad gets submerged in water, and you need to get the device fixed or replaced, your policy will save you from a hefty bill.
-But be warned that you'll still face a small bill.
+AppleCare Plus covers accidental damage.
+So if you drop your iPhone or your iPad gets submerged in water and you need to get the device fixed or replaced, your policy will save you from a hefty bill.
+But be warned that you'll still face a small cost.

-AppleCare Plus doesn't cover the costs entirely.
-There's an excess, just like you'd get on an insurance policy, designed to discourage customers from claiming on non-critical incidents.
-And there are limits to how often you can claim.
+AppleCare Plus doesn't cover the repairs entirely, as there's an excess, just like you'd get on an insurance policy.
+Presumably, this is designed to discourage customers from claiming on non-critical incidents, and there are limits to how often you can claim.

-For the iPhone, for instance, AppleCare coverage entitles you to two claims for accidental damage per year, and for each of these there will be an excess fee of £25 (for screen damage) or £79 (for other sorts of damage).
+For instance, the iPhone's AppleCare Plus coverage entitles you to two claims for accidental damage per year, and for each of these there will be an excess fee of £25/$29 (for screen damage) or £79/$99 (for other sorts of damage).

 How long does AppleCare last?